 In August 2022, we entered into a non-exclusive patent license agreement with Eli Lilly and Company, or Lilly.
 Under the license agreement, we granted Lilly non-exclusive rights under certain patents and patent applications that we exclusively license from a third party.
 The patents and patent applications relate to the use of baricitinib, Lilly's JAK inhibitor, to treat alopecia areata.
 Under the license agreement, Lilly has agreed to pay us an upfront payment, regulatory and commercial milestone payments, anniversary payments, and a low single-digit royalty calculated as a percentage of Lilly's net sales of baricitinib for the treatment of alopecia areata.
-We have separate contractual obligations under which we have agreed to pay to third parties an amount equal to any regulatory and commercial milestone payments, as well as a portion of the upfront consideration and a portion of the royalties we may receive under the license agreement.
+We have separate contractual obligations under which we have agreed to pay to third parties an amount equal to any regulatory and commercial milestone payments we receive under the Lilly license agreement, as well as a portion of the upfront consideration and a portion of the royalties we may receive under the license agreement.

-Upon execution of the agreement, we received \$17.6 million from Lilly, a portion of which represented payments for regulatory and commercial milestones that were deemed to have been achieved as of the execution of the license agreement.
-We remain eligible to receive future milestone payments, all of which will be paid by us to third parties following receipt as described above.
+Upon execution of the agreement, we received \$17.6 million, a portion of which represented payments for regulatory and commercial milestones that were deemed to have been achieved as of the execution of the license agreement.

-During the three months ended March 31, 2023, we received \$1.4 million in royalties from Lilly, a portion of which was payable to third parties.
+During the three and six months ended June 30, 2023, we received \$0.9 million and \$2.3 million in royalties, respectively, from Lilly, a portion of which was paid to third parties.